Horizon4/final-project-horizon/doc/sprint0/process.md

 ## Decision Making

-We made decisions through a lot of discussion in person and through messaging applications???
+We made decisions through a lot of discussion in person and through messaging applications.
+The majority of the time, we would meet up in person so that it is easier to discuss topics.

 ## Prioritizing User Stories

 To prioritize user stories, we all met up in person to listen to the user stories and each member decided on a scale of 1-10 how much time would be spent on implementing the features that the user stories described.

-This took 2 rounds?
+Since we were not able to complete it all, we decided to create a file that allowed us to put in the amount of points we think each user story deserves.

 ## Meetings